 - Restore the camera to factory default settings.
-There are some camera settings that will prevent an external flash from firing. - Check camera settings recommended for use with an external strobe in the beginning of this manual. - Check that the fiber optic cord or electrical sync cord is properly attached. - If using, check that the hotshoe is pushed all of the way forward on the camera.
+There are some camera settings that will prevent an external flash from firing. - Check camera settings recommended for use with an external strobe in the beginning of this manual. - Check that the fiber optic cord is properly attached.